KevinNovak/Friend-Time/docs/commands/user-commands/set.md

 ## Summary

-The `-ft set` command runs the required user setup.
+The `/set` command runs the required user setup.
 This includes your time zone so that Friend Time is able to convert times to and from your time zone.
 You can run this setup for yourself, another user, or a bot.

-* `-ft set` - Run the user setup for yourself.
+* `/set` - Run the user setup for yourself.
-* `-ft set <@user>` - Run the user setup for another user.
+* `/set <@user>` - Run the user setup for another user.
-* `-ft set <@bot>` - Run the user setup for a bot.
+* `/set <@bot>` - Run the user setup for a bot.

 ## Setup for Yourself

-**1.** Type `-ft set` to start the setup process.
+**1.** Type `/set` to start the setup process.

 ![](../../.gitbook/assets/image%20%2816%29%20%281%29.png)